 This post is one part movie recommendation and one part discourse.
 As a photographer I enjoy visually stunning movies and as a writer, I like good scripts that bring perfect harmony to the images.

 You may see a post like this from time to time, especially when I feel that a film is artistically significant to current social/cultural events.
-[And, it is The Refreshment Center, after all!]
+[And, it is The Refreshment Center, after all.]
 One of my favorite past-times is viewing a great film and discussing it afterward.
 Bad movies are fun to discuss, too but rarely do they leave a mark like a great film is apt to do.

 I've been thinking a lot about this movie recently after seeing it a second time online.
-I was struck with the same feeling that was difficult to describe.
+I was struck with the same feeling that was initially difficult to describe.
 Upon first viewing, my mind was reeling with thoughts about the attitudes of western society, the apathy that runs rampant when given so many choices and the bombardment of the psyche to consume, consume, consume rather than create, build or dream.
-Basically, the state of mind of the world today has very little to do with being thoughtful, gracious, kind or sympathetic.
+Basically, the state of mind in the world today has very little to do with being thoughtful, gracious, kind or sympathetic.
 Very feminine qualities some might say but I put to you that these are qualities of all human beings.